Keristrasz/Calculator---React/README.md

-# Basing Calculator in React
+# Basing Calculator in React on Replit

----
+## You can run this app on https://replit.com/@KarelJek/Calculator-React#src/App.jsx

-## Running React on Repl.it
+### Running React on Repl.it

 [React](https://reactjs.org/) is a popular JavaScript library for building user interfaces.